 Jehangir Art Gallery, 161 Kala Ghoda; +91 22 2284 3989

-Obataimu, 13 Ropewalk Lane, next to Kala Ghoda Café, by appointment, contact email@example.com.
+Obataimu, 13 Ropewalk Lane, next to Kala Ghoda Café; by appointment

 Mumbai’s hippest and youngest neighborhood, Bandra is filled with young professionals, college students, rickshaws and Bollywood stars.